 Bring a light jacket layer for cool airplane rides or desert nights.
 Similar to the camis above, I love UNIQLO Airism hoodies because they’re ultra-soft, fit well, and keep you warm without overheating.
 My last one went with Mr. V and I on our extended European jaunt and came home with only minor wear and tear.

-If you don’t love hoodies, I am obsessed with the cardigan from the ICONIC20 Set.
+If you don’t love hoodies, I love the Everyday Twist Top from Encircled.

 If you’re going to Jordan, you’d better make sure your itinerary includes a stop at the Dead Sea!
 To really enjoy it, you’ll need a swimsuit so you can float in the salty water.